oddlyfunctional/mrodrigues.github.io/_posts/2018-12-12-code-reuse-with-transducers-in-reasonml-part-1.md

 ```

 The code above has two problems: every step in the process creates a new list,
-increasing memory consumption.
+increasing memory allocation.
 It is also very difficult to adapt into
 something other than lists.
 For example, what if the data is displayed in a
 real-time dashboard, coming through a web socket using observables?
 Or maybe
 it's stored in a trie for quick data retrieval in an autocomplete?